seb18781/dfc-bot/README.md

 # dfc-bot
 Example program for automation methods on the Defichain

+1. Check the UTXO balance and, if necessary, transfer DFI from the account to UTXO
+2. Collect crypto dust and exchange it for a previously defined token
+3. Reinvest in Liquidity Mining

 # Installation of Typescript
 For the latest stable version: npm install -g typescript If tsc does not run, input in admin mode: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned